CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 * Zirui Zang
   * [LinkedIn](https://www.linkedin.com/in/zirui-zang/)
 * Tested on: Windows 10, AMD Ryzen 7 3700X @ 3.60GHz 32GB, RTX2070 SUPER 8GB (Personal)
+* I'm using one late day for this project.

 ### Results